ronakr14/ronakr14/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=ronakr14.ronakr14)

-Hi, I'm Ronak Rathore, from India. <br>
+Hi, I'm Ronak Rathore, from Maharashtra,India. <br>
 I am a beginner in Big Data Field.
 Currently looking for job (Mainstream or Freelancer).<br>
 I am an open-source enthusiast and learner.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.